The World of Strawberry Shortcake: Production

 Produced and sponsored by the Kenner toy company, The World of Strawberry Shortcake was the first of six television specials to star the title character.
 The franchise began in 1977, when American Greetings staff member Muriel Fahrion drew the first designs of Strawberry and her pet cat Custard.
 In 1979, she appeared in greeting cards; dolls, books and games soon followed.

-The special was made by Murakami-Wolf-Swenson, which previously worked on The Point! and Frank Zappa's 200 Motels, both from 1971; RLR Associates of New York City was another production partner.
-Animation work was also handled by Japan's Toei Doga.
+The special was made by Murakami-Wolf-Swenson, which previously worked on The Point! and Frank Zappa's 200 Motels, both from 1971.
+RLR Associates of New York City was another production partner.
+Animation work was also handled by Japan's Toei Animation.
 At the time of production, the producers called it a "morality play for tots".
 One of the crewmembers was Romeo Muller, writer for several Rankin/Bass television specials.
 Muller served as writer, co-producer and lyricist of the Strawberry Shortcake special; he also voiced Mr. Sun, the narrator.
 After he proposed the idea to Kenner, the company and American Greetings agreed to do it.
 According to Jack Chojnacki, co-president of Those Characters from Cleveland, a subsidiary of American Greetings, the card manufacturer considered new additions to the script, and reminded the writer that every character should be marketable.
 With those suggestions in mind, Muller came up with a villain called the Peculiar Purple Pieman.
 The Toy Group division of General Mills, which owned Kenner at the time, spent US$400,000 on the special.
 For the music, director Charles Swenson invited the duo Flo & Eddie, who were also involved with 200 Motels and who had an office near the Murakami-Wolf-Swenson headquarters.
 They wrote three songs in a day, which were approved by both Swenson and Muller, and went on to score the whole special.
 Mark Volman stated that he and Howard Kaylan aimed "to do something different with children's records", which "weren't really a respected medium and companies weren't used to paying people for producing something slick for kids", with songs that could stand on their own and be liked by fans of the duo's old group, The Turtles, while also providing positive messages for children.
 The tracks were recorded by Flo & Eddie at Sun Swept Studios, with the only outside musician being the facility's owner, John Hoier.